If you love spicy foods, you are going to live this simple and spicy sriracha salt. It is so easy to make and adds a spicy kick to any dish.

-Are you a spice lover?
-If so, let me share a few other recipes you might like.
-I have created a spicy ranch dressing recipe and a habanero ranch.
-Both are spicy and both are so good!
-Texas red chili is another recipe that really packs a punch.
+Are you a fan of all things spicy?
+Here are a few other recipes you might enjoy.
+My spicy ranch dressing recipe and habanero ranch will give you the kick you’re looking for.
+And my Texas red chili is another recipe that packs a punch!

-This recipe is so easy to make.
-It uses 2 ingredients and takes so little hands-on time.
-I promise you are going to want to make this often.
+Easy- This recipe is so easy to make.
+It uses 2 ingredients and takes very little hands-on time.
+I promise you are going to want to make this often!

 Ingredients